 EE 125.
 Digital Electronics and Design with FPGAs and VHDL.
 9 units (3-6-0); second term.
-Prerequisite: Basic knowledge of digital electronics.
+Prerequisite: basic knowledge of digital electronics.
 Study of programmable logic devices (CPLDs and FPGAs).
 Detailed study of the VHDL language, with basic and advanced applications.
-Review and discussion of digital design principles for combinationallogic, combinational-arithmetic, sequential, and state-machine circuits.
+Review and discussion of digital design principles for combinational-logic, combinational-arithmetic, sequential, and state-machine circuits.
 Detailed tutorials for synthesis and simulation tools using FPGAs and VHDL.
 Wide selection of complete, real-world fundamental advanced projects, including theory, design, simulation, and physical implementation.
 All designs are implemented using state-of-the-art development boards.
-Instructor: Staff.
+Not offered 2011-12.

 EE/Ma 126 ab.
 Information Theory.
 9 units (3-0-6); first, second terms.
 Prerequisite: Ma 2.
 Shannon's mathematical theory of communication, 1948-present.
 Entropy, relative entropy, and mutual information for discrete and continuous random variables.
 Shannon's source and channel coding theorems.
-Mathematical models for information sources and communication channels, including memoryless, firstorder Markov, ergodic, and Gaussian.
-Calculation of capacity-cost and rate-distortion functions.
+Mathematical models for information sources and communication channels, including memoryless, first-order Markov, ergodic, and Gaussian.
+Calculation of capacity and rate-distortion functions.
 Kolmogorov complexity and universal source codes.
 Side information in source coding and communications.
 Network information theory, including multiuser data compression, multiple access channels, broadcast channels, and multiterminal networks.
 Discussion of philosophical and practical implications of the theory.
-This course, when combined with EE 112, EE/Ma 127 ab, EE 161, and/or EE 167 should prepare the student for research in information theory, coding theory, wireless communications, and/or data compression.
-Instructors: Effros, staff.
+This course, when combined with EE 112, EE/Ma/CS 127, EE 161, and/or EE 167 should prepare the student for research in information theory, coding theory, wireless communications, and/or data compression.
+Instructor: Effros.

-EE/Ma 127 ab.
+EE/Ma/CS 127.
 Error-Correcting Codes.
-9 units (3-0-6); second, third terms.
+9 units (3-0-6); third term.
 Prerequisite: Ma 2.
-This course, which is a sequel to EE/Ma 126 a, but which may be taken independently, will develop from first principles the theory and practical implementation of the most important techniques for combatting errors in digital transmission or storage systems.
-Topics include algebraic block codes, e.g., Hamming, Golay, Fire, BCH, Reed-Solomon (including a self-contained introduction to the theory of finite fields); convolutional codes; and concatenated coding systems.
-Emphasis will be placed on the associated encoding and decoding algorithms, and students will be asked to demonstrate their understanding of these algorithms with software projects.
-In the third term, the modern theory of "turbo" and related codes (e.g., regular and irregular LDPC codes), with suboptimal iterative decoding based on belief propagation, will be presented.
-Not offered 2008-09.
+This course, a sequel to EE/Ma 126 a, may be taken independently; it will develop from first principles the theory and practical implementation of the most important techniques for combating errors in digital transmission or storage systems.
+Topics include algebraic block codes, e.g., Hamming, Golay, Fire, BCH, Reed-Solomon (including a self-contained introduction to the theory of finite fields); and the modern theory of sparse graph codes with iterative decoding, e.g. LDPC codes, fountain coding.
+Emphasis will be placed on the associated encoding and decoding algorithms, and students will be asked to demonstrate their understanding with a software project.
+Instructor: Ho.

 EE 128 ab.
-Signal Processing Structures, Multirate Systems, and Statistical Signal Processing.
-9 units (3-0-6); first, second terms.
-Prerequisite: EE 111 or equivalent required, and EE 112 or equivalent recommended.
-Multirate signal processing topics include decimation, interpolation, filter banks, polyphase filtering, advanced filtering structures, nonuniform sampling, data compression, and wavelets; and statistical signal processing topics include linear prediction, antenna array processing, radar signal processing, and optimal transceivers for digital communication systems.
+Selected Topics in Digital Signal Processing.
+9 units (3-0-6); second, third terms.
+Prerequisites: EE 111 and EE 160 or equivalent required, and EE 112 or equivalent recommended.
+The course focuses on several important topics that are basic to modern signal processing.
+Topics include multirate signal processing material such as decimation, interpolation, filter banks, polyphase filtering, advanced filtering structures and nonuniform sampling, optimal statistical signal processing material such as linear prediction and antenna array processing, and signal processing for communication including optimal transceivers.
 Instructor: Vaidyanathan.
-Not offered 2008-09.